HTML Web Developer Salary: Comprehensive Overview and Hiring Guide

 Junior HTML Developer Salary

-As you can see, this chart shows an average entry level HTML developer salary at $68,323, reflecting pay levels in the United States, one of the world’s highest-paid markets for programmers.
-The range of pay varies based on whether the programmer lives in a city where the cost of living or the competition for talent is highest.
+Let’s not forget the United States is one of the world’s highest-paid markets for programmers.
+The range of pay can also vary based on whether the programmer lives in a city where the cost of living or the competition for talent is highest.

 illustration of a laptop with a cup of coffee on the dark blue background

-For instance, an entry level HTML developer salary in Silicon Valley would be at the top of the scale at $100,000 plus, as living expenses could be double what they might be in a smaller city, like Charlotte, North Carolina.
-Salaries for entry level HTML developers can also be less than half this amount if you hire in a lower-cost country, like Ukraine, which we’ll talk about in a minute.
+For instance, an entry-level HTML developer’s salary in Silicon Valley could be at the top of the scale at $70,000 plus, as living expenses could be double what they might be in a smaller city, like Charlotte, North Carolina.
+Salaries for entry-level HTML developers can also be less than half this amount if you hire in a lower-cost country, like Albania, which we’ll talk about in a minute.

 Salary for HTML Developer: Senior Level